-Each Sustainability Committee member actively coordinates ESG projects within their respective entities, possessing competencies such as proficiency in English, openmindedness, and a holistic perspective to foster a collective group culture.
-They maintain positive relations and an internal network, engaging the right colleagues for diverse projects, thereby contributing to the broader sustainability objectives of the Crealis Group.
+oreover, the Group has established its own istainability Committee that is led by the roup ESG Manager and consists of one presentative from each entity (or combined ne projects they coordinate, approved by e Group CEO, play a vital role in achieving e broader sustainability goals of the Crealis ach Sustainability Committee member tively coordinates ESG projects within their spective entities, possessing competencies ich as proficiency in English, openindedness, and a holistic perspective to ster a collective group culture.
+They maintain psitive relations and an internal network. ngaging the right colleagues for diverse ojects, thereby contributing to the broader sustainability objectives of the Crealis Group.